 Where to look for Saturn in the sky…

-Saturn is to the left of bright red Mars low in the south in the evening sky near Antares in Scorpius.
+Saturn is to the above bright red Mars and Antares low in the south - southwest.
+They make a nice, bright triangle.

 If you have questions, leave a comment!